Orphee l'Amour Eurydice: Plot

-Orphée Experience (Live Theater + VR)
+Orphée Experience

 In the Orphée Experience, the audience follows the story from Orphée's perspective, sometimes even literally following in his footsteps.
 The audience enters the installation through the Orphée entrance and are assigned a place.
 There singer/guitarist Orphée introduces himself.
 In the second act, they are guided out onto a balcony and are fitted with VR goggles, where they follow Orphée's perspective in the virtual world while walking and using hand movements.
 After the VR experience, they remove their VR headsets, and move on to the third act where Orphée comes to a conclusion about his feelings about their broken relationship.